Classes are on Saturdays at 10:30 AM to NOON (ET).

 Essex Junction, Vermont

-You’ve watched the TV shows, and you have an interest in your family’s roots, so what’s next?
+You’ve watched the TV shows and you have an interest in your family’s roots, so what’s next?
 Starting can be overwhelming.
-But whether you want to do a deep dive, or just get a feel for it by starting slowly, Lynn Johnson can show you how to start by looking for resources within the family, as well as “official” documents.
+But whether you want to do a deep dive, or just get a feel for it by starting slowly, Lynn Johnson can show you how to start by looking for resources within the family, and “official” documents.
 She will cover how to assess each piece of information to make sure it fits, and what to do when a piece doesn’t.
 Using examples from her research, Lynn will outline common mistakes that can derail your progress, and how to avoid them.
+Lynn will also tell you more about the Vermont Genealogy Library and the resources they have to help you in your searches.

-Lynn Johnson became fascinated by the stories of her ancestors and how their lives fit into history.
+Lynn Johnson became fascinated by her ancestors’ stories and how their lives fit into history.
 Lynn has taught elementary school and worked in a bookstore.
-She has volunteered for the Vermont French-Canadian Genealogical Society (VT-FCGS) for many years, including serving as President for two years.
-She currently heads the volunteers who staff the library.
+She has volunteered for the Vermont French-Canadian Genealogical Society (VT-FCGS) for many years, including serving as President.
+She also leads volunteers who staff the library.

 Class starts at 10:30 a.m.
-(ET) in-person at the Library and simultaneously via Zoom on Saturday
+(ET) in-person at the Library on Saturday

 Vermont Genealogy Library